ulibte/SBDimmer/README.md

 # SBDimmer

-Dims the screen, including the status bar on android 8 and 9.
+Darkens the entire screen, including the status bar of android 8 and 9.

 <img src="/example1.png" width="30%" />